 Unpacking Shinsei (新生) AKATSUKI; An Extended Translation Note and Analysis

 Happy Elements is no stranger to mishandling racial minorities.
-Adonis is often subjected to textbook orientalism.
-He’s broadly put under a cultural umbrella of vaguely “Middle-Eastern”, portrayed as being “sexy” and “exotic”, or as a large and scary foreigner.
-Hiiro is inferred to be Ainu, but is portrayed as an ignorant person from “the country” who must absorb the ways of “the city”.
-At times, he’s treated as a laughing stock when he doesn’t know about modern technology or when he "lacks civility".
+Adonis’s character is a clear example of orientalism, where he is defined by a generic Middle-Eastern aesthetic, and portrayed as either an exotic figure or threatening foreigner.
+Hiiro, who is strongly inferred to be Ainu, is frequently portrayed as an ignorant person from “the country” who must absorb the ways of “the city”.
+At times, his ignorance of modern society is treated as a source of humor.

 Blue flashcards contain additional context.
 Click on them to read more information.